 Photographed by Arthur Elgort, Vogue, July 1992

-“Basically, the supermodels always had something they wanted to say about anything and everything: ‘No, I don’t want to wear that.
+Then versus now “Basically, the supermodels always had something they wanted to say about anything and everything: ‘No, I don’t want to wear that.
 Can I wear another dress?
 I don’t want to wear these shoes, don’t want to be in this position.
 Am I the first one out at the fashion show?
 Am I wearing the wedding dress?
 Why not?’
 We were always very involved; I’m sure the designers and photographers would have preferred we say nothing, but we wanted to have a say in everything, and I think that’s why we all learned quite a lot.

 I think what’s really different nowadays is the much faster pace.
 It makes it more difficult; I’ve read some interviews where models are described as ‘supermodel of the moment.’
 You have to work so much harder, I think, in comparison.”